eamsen/transit-planner/README.md

 Transit Planner and all its auxiliary modules are released under the *GNU General Public License Version 3*, see the COPYING notice for the full license text.

-Latest Version
+Version
 --------------
+This is Eugen Sawin's fork of the original team project.
-To obtain the latest version of Transit Planner, visit the code section of the [project overview website](http://stromboli.informatik.uni-freiburg.de/student-projects/philip+jonas+eugen).
+To obtain the version used during the experiments, visit the code section of the [project overview website](http://stromboli.informatik.uni-freiburg.de/student-projects/philip+jonas+eugen).